3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/express/express-views-handlebars.md

 ## Intro to Views in Express

-#### What is server side rendering?
+### What is server side rendering?

-- **Server Side** rendering is like a traditional restaurant (Chilis!!).
+- **Server Side** rendering is like a traditional restaurant (Tacos and tequillas!!).
     - You place an order (request) and the waiter delivers it to the kitchen for assembly.
     - Ingredients (data) are combined and placed into an oven (Node/Express/Handlebars).
     - The fully baked onion blossom (HTML) is then delivered to your table via the waiter (response).
 - **Client Side** rendering is like a Hibachi restaurant.
     - All of the ingredients (data) are delivered to your table (browser) already prepped and ready to go.
-    - Each dish (web page view) is assembled by the chef (AngularJS) in fonrt of you/in real time as you request it.
+    - Each dish (web page view) is assembled by the chef (AngularJS) in front of you/in real time as you request it.

 <br />

-#### What are Handlebars?
+### What are Handlebars?

 ![](https://i.imgur.com/gMD515j.png)

 http://handlebarsjs.com/

-Handlebars allow us to embed JS variables inside of our HTML and render it as text.
+**Handlebars** allow us to embed JS variables inside of our HTML and render it as text.
 Our server injects the variables into the HTML document **before** sending it to the client.

 The client/brower will never see the variables or the handlebars syntax, only the values.
 The HTML document is "fully baked" when the browser receives it.